fabandmina/fabandmina.github.io/content/blog/tunisia.en.md

 #### {{< translate mina >}} 🇯🇵
 As a Japanese national, you can stay 3 months inside the country.
 You just need to present a valid passport upon arrival.

 Additionally, an outbound ferry or flight ticket reservation is required to be able to enter Tunisia.
+Providing a proof of hotel reservation for the whole length of our stay made the screening process even smoother.